 Chelle's expert tip: For lunch, the Mediterranean flatbread hits the spot for vegetarians and omnivores alike.

-A short walk down the boardwalk from The Ritz-Carlton, Naples, toward the beach sits this nice little al fresco homage to beach casual at the sophisticated resort.
+A short walk down the boardwalk from The Ritz-Carlton, Naples, toward the beach sits this nice little al fresco homage to sandbar casual at the sophisticated resort.
 It is also easily accessible from the beach and open to the public.
 It gets its name from a native tree also called the "tourist tree" for its red peely bark.
 Family friendly, it's a great place for a frozen cocktail, cold beer or glass of lemonade.
 Its lunch and dinner menus list a typical array of noshes such as wings, tacos, conch chowder, handcrafted burgers, salads, sandwiches and dinner entrees.

 Recommended for Beach Bars because: This "ritzy" establishment steps off the beach has the right vibe.